lu-harr/lu-harr.github.io/_pages/teaching/how_to_poster.md

 ## Some examples

-Here are some example posters from me + my friends :)
+Now let’s have a look at some example posters from me + my friends :)

 Let’s discuss: